ITEmily/ProtonVPN-VM/README.md

 <h2>High-Level Steps</h2>

-- Step 1: Create a Resource Group and then find and click on Virtual Machines
+- Step 1: Create a Resource Group and then find and click on Virtual Machines.
-- Step 2
+- Step 2: Create a Windows 10 Virtual Machine in another geographic location.
-- Step 3
+- Step 3: Use Remote Desktop to connect to the Windows 10 Virtual Machine.
+Browse to https://whatismyipaddress.com and note where it originates from.
 - Step 4

 <h2>Actions and Observations</h2>